jeremenichelli/jeremenichelli.github.io/_posts/2015-11-28-data-binding-template-tag.md

 ## Wrap-up

-It's better to make something clear again, I'm not against using frameworks.
-If you think is the best option for your project, if loading times are not critical and you're aware of performance and good practices around your choice then you're good to go.

-But they can also accidentally blind us, so it's a nice habit to first go and check if the web already has what we need.
+Again, I'm not against using frameworks.
+If you think is the best option for your project, if loading times are not that critical and you're aware of performance and good practices around your choice then you'll be fine, but it's a nice habit to first go and check if you can use the amazing features the browsers bring today out of the box and give the user a better experience.

-There are tons of documentation around, examples and small libraries to fill some spots on our project.
+There are tons of documentation around, examples and small libraries to fill some spots on your project.
+The template tag and a custom data binding library are just a small example of this, but they are also a concept proof of the options we have to develop today.

 Happy coding!